Skip to main content

 What's next for Pastor Daniel Fuentes Espinal

-After spending weeks in ICE detention facilities in Salisbury, Baltimore and Louisiana, Fuentes Espinal has returned home.
-Months after his release, he is back to continuing his ministry in Easton and finding new ways to serve others — including those still behind bars.
+After spending weeks under ICE custody, Fuentes Espinal has returned home.
+Months after his release, he is back to continuing his ministry in Easton and finding new ways to serve others, including those still behind bars.

-Between balancing his calling as a pastor with working in construction, Fuentes Espinal is staying in touch with many of the people he met while detained.
+Between balancing his calling as a pastor with working in construction, Fuentes Espinal is staying in touch with many of the immigrants he met while detained.

-"Every day, I receive about six to ten calls from people who are there asking for prayer and also for financial support," he said.
+"Every day, I receive about six to 10 calls from people who are there asking for prayer and also for financial support," he said.

 He says the outpouring of support he personally received from his congregation and the wider community, including donations to a GoFundMe account, has allowed him to pay kindness forward.